10th (Magdeburg) Hussars: History

 This hussar regiment is first mentioned as the Volunteer Elbe National Hussars Regiment.
 On 25 May 1814, the regiment's former militia status was cancelled and it was designated the 10th Hussars Regiment (1 Magdeburg), also popularly referred to as the Green Hussars from Aschersleben, and transferred to active status in the Prussian Army.

 The regiment was assigned to Aschersleben as a garrison.
-At the time of the reform of the army under King William I on May 7, 1861, the regiment already held its final name of 10th (Magdeburg) Hussars Regiment, in German (Magdeburgisches Husaren Regiment Nr.
+At the time of the reform of the army under King William I on 7 May 1861, the regiment already held its final name of 10th (Magdeburg) Hussars Regiment, in German (Magdeburgisches Husaren Regiment Nr.
 10).
 The regiment took part in the Battle of Königgrätz as part of the IV Corps of the First Army on 3 July 1866 when the Prussians defeated the Austrian Empire.
 Between 1866 and 1870, a fifth squadron was established.
 The regiment was relocated to Stendal in 1884, and in 1905 it could move into a newly built barracks.

 Formation of the Elbe National Hussar Regiment

-On October 17, 1813 Senior Inspector (Amtsrat) Breymann of Anhalt-Bernburg and other patriotic former Prussian officers submitted an appeal to King Friedrich Wilhelm III.
+On 17 October 1813 Senior Inspector (Amtsrat) Breymann of Anhalt-Bernburg and other patriotic former Prussian officers submitted an appeal to King Friedrich Wilhelm III.
 They wanted to form a volunteer hussar regiment.
-On the 28 of October the officers gained the final approval of the king.
+On 28 October the officers gained the final approval of the king.
 By a Supreme Cabinet Order (Allerhöchste-Kabinetts-Ordre) (A.K.O.) the establishment of the regiment was ordered for 19 November 1813.

 The uniform was determined by the military government of Halle/Saale.
 Each volunteer who joined the "Green Hussars" had to supply a horse to the regiment from his own resources.
 Those who could not had to pay at least 25 Thalers.
 Amtsrat Breymann put 20,000 talers at the disposal of the regiment.

 The plan was a regiment consisting of four squadrons with 150 horses each.
 Three of these squadrons were to be organized in Aschersleben, and the fourth one in Salzwedel.
 These squadrons were also formed relatively quickly, since the Green Hussars had a brisk flow of recruits, so that after a short time the establishment of the unit was completed.

-On November 25, 1813, 324 volunteers had already assembled, and at the end of year the Aschersleben squadrons were complete.
+On 25 November 1813, 324 volunteers had already assembled, and at the end of year the Aschersleben squadrons were complete.
 Rittmeister Wilhelm von Breymann was appointed as interim commander.
 By a cabinet order of 20 February Major August Ludwig von Ledebur of the Garde du Corps was appointed regimental commander.
 At this time the regiment numbered 750 volunteers.
-After its complete outfitting with English arms, the regiment reported itself ready for action on April 1, 1814.
+After its complete outfitting with English arms, the regiment reported itself ready for action on 1 April 1814.
 A short time later it had already participated in the siege of Magdeburg.